matbesancon/hugo-site/content/post/2019-05-08-simple-benders.markdown

 +++
 date = 2019-05-08
-draft = true
+draft = false
-tags = ["optimization", "jump", "integer-optimization", "julialang"] title = "A take on Benders decomposition in JuMP" summary = """
+tags = ["optimization", "jump", "integer-optimization", "julia"] title = "A take on Benders decomposition in JuMP" summary = """
 Cracking Benders decomposition, one cut at a time.